lgbouma/binary_biases/README.md

 Change parameters in the "inputs" section below.
 Run with Python3.X

 ----------
-The following tests are implemented:
+The following tests/sanity checks are implemented:

 * γ == 0
 * there are as many selected primaries as secondaries